+"People ask when are you going to quit, and I say teaching is like a disease, almost.
+I enjoy the kids and the teachers.
+It's a fantastic profession and I will continue.
+I believe by being active and doing things, you're going to do well."
 Teacher Talk is a series of profiles on California educators.
-For more stories, visit CalSTRS.com/teachertalk-profiles.
+For more stories, visit CalSTRS.com/teacher-talk-profiles.
 To be considered for a future profile, please email Communications@CalSTRS.com, with "Teacher Talk" in the subject line.

-CalSTRS Pension2® 403(b) and 457(b) plans give you a smart way to build personal savings that complement your CalSTRS retirement benefit.

-- You control how you save and invest. - Your costs are lower, with no commissions. - You choose funds to match your investing style. - Your account can potentially grow tax-deferred with taxes generally not due until money is withdrawn. - ➤ A CalSTRS retirement benefit will replace, on average, 50% to 60% of a member's salary.
-It's never too early to start saving more money for your future.
+CalSTRS Pension2® 403(b) and 457(b) plans give you a smart way to build personal savings that complement your CalSTRS retirement benefit. - You control how you save and invest. - · Your costs are lower, with no commissions. - You choose funds to match your investing style. - Your account can potentially grow tax-deferred with taxes generally not due until money is withdrawn. - ▶ Have funds in your CalSTRS Defined Benefit Supplement account?
+Roll them over to Pension2 when you retire.